Sodimac

-Sodimac Homecenter is a chain of home improvement stores in Chile.
-Besides Chile, there are stores in Argentina, Colombia, Peru, Mexico, Uruguay, and Brazil.
+Sodimac Homecenter is a Chilean chain of home improvement stores.
+Besides Chile, there also are stores in Argentina, Colombia, Peru, Mexico, Uruguay, the United States, Greece and Brazil.

 History

 It is owned and operated by Falabella.
-There are 40 locations in Argentina, Brazil, Chile, Peru, Colombia, Uruguay and Mexico.
+There are 40 locations in Argentina, Brazil, Chile, Peru, Colombia, the United States, Uruguay, Greece and Mexico.

 The company plans doubling its presence in America by 2010.
-In March 2015 Sodimac opened the doors to the public of its first store in Uruguay; in June of the same year its first store opened in São Paulo, Brazil and in April 2016 announced the arrival in Mexico together with the local supermarket chain Soriana.
+In March 2015, Sodimac opened the doors to the public of its first store in Uruguay; in June of the same year its first store opened in São Paulo, Brazil and in April 2016, it announced the arrival in Mexico together with the local supermarket chain Soriana.

-In 2018, the company announced that it will invest $220 million into technology and expansion.
+In 2018, the company announced that it would invest $220 million into technology and expansion.